 The Goodies had met as undergraduates at Cambridge University.
 Up until 1973 they were also regulars on the long running BbC Radio series I’m Sorry I’ll Read That Again.

-The Goodies combined surreal sketches with situation comedy and was a TV hit for twelve years.
-Running for 74 episodes over nine series, broadcast on the BBC between 1970 and 1977.
-Returning in 1980 for one last series on the BBC, before making it’s final appearance for LWT on the ITV network.
+The Goodies series combined surreal sketches with situation comedy and was a TV hit for twelve years.
+Running for seventy four episodes over nine series.
+Eight with the BBC and one and a Christmas Special for ITV.

 The basic idea revolved around the trio of Tim Brooke-Taylor, Bill Oddie and Graham Garden, always short of money, offering themselves for hire — with the tagline “We Do Anything, Anytime” — to perform all sorts of ridiculous but generally benevolent tasks.